priyasng/Developer-Room/README.md

 # Developer Room App

+# Features

+1. Userscanloginandregister.

+2. Theycancreate,updateanddeletetheprofiles,experienceandeducationtokeepitlatestupdated.

+3. Userscanalsoviewtheprofileofotherdevelopersregisteredinthisplatform.

+4. Theycanalsoposttext,posttextwithimage,likeandcommentonthepostandcanalsoviewthepostpostedbyotherdevelopers.

+5. Usercanalsodeletetheirownpostsandcomments.

 This is a web application where developers can connect, share their profiles, experiences, education, and interact with other developers.

-# Features

-## User Authentication:

-Users can register and log in to the platform.

-## Profile Management:

-Users can create, update, and delete their profiles, including experiences and education.
-Profiles are kept up-to-date with the latest information.

-## Developer Profiles:

-Users can view the profiles of other registered developers on the platform.

-## Social Interaction:

-Users can post text and text with images.
-Users can like and comment on posts made by other developers.
-Users can delete their own posts and comments.

 ## Tech Stack used: